From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 The last restoration works done on the cathedral took place between 2012 and 2014 of the last and current cathedral structure which was built in 1958.
 Some of the beautiful artwork inside the cathedral was made by Italian artists.
 One of the Philippine’s contemporary artists; Ocampo, worked on the stained glass windows of the cathedral.

 3. Cebu Taoist Temple – Beverly Hills/ Cebu City:

-Built with the cooperation between the Filipino-Chinese community in 1972 in the Beverly Hills subdivision of the Cebu City.
-The temple is the center for the practice of Taoism; the following of the teachings the Chinese philosopher Lao Zi.
+Built with the cooperation of the Filipino-Chinese community in 1972 in the Beverly Hills subdivision of Cebu City.
+The temple is the centre for the practice of Taoism; the following of the teachings of the Chinese philosopher Lao Zi.
 Unlike the near Phu Sian Temple, the Taoist Temple is open to both worshippers and non-worshippers alike, giving them an opportunity of learning more about the religion.

 The temple was built at an elevation of 110 meters above sea level.
 The entrance of the temple is a replica of the Great Wall of China and inside there’s a chapel, a library, a souvenir shop and a wishing well.
 An interesting ritual performed by the devotees is climbing the 81 steps of the temple; a representation of the 81 chapters of Taoism to light joss sticks and have their fortunes read by the monks.

 Nicknamed “Heaven on Earth”, El-Nido is famous for its white-sand beaches, coral reefs and limestone cliffs.
 Located at the northernmost tip of the Palawan Province, El-Nido consists of 45 islands and islets.
 Often referred to as “Philippines’ Last Frontier”, the island has become a popular tourist destination in recent years.